huggingface/blog/gptq-integration.md

 model = AutoModelForCausalLM.from_pretrained(model_id, device_map="auto", quantization_config=quantization_config)
 ```

 Quantizing a model may take a long time.
 Note that for a 175B model, at least 4 GPU-hours are required if one uses a large dataset (e.g. `"c4"``).
-Note that one can quantize a model with their own dataset and domains if appropriate.
-In addition, as mentioned above, many GPTQ models are already available on the Hugging Face Hub, which bypasses the need to quantize a model yourself in most usecases.
+As mentioned above, many GPTQ models are already available on the Hugging Face Hub, which bypasses the need to quantize a model yourself in most use cases.
+Nevertheless, you can also quantize a model using your own dataset appropriate for the particular domain you are working on.

 ## Running GPTQ models through ***Text-Generation-Inference***

 In parallel to the integration of GPTQ in Transformers, GPTQ support was added to the [Text-Generation-Inference library](https://github.com/huggingface/text-generation-inference) (TGI), aimed at serving large language models in production.
 GPTQ can now be used alongside features such as dynamic batching, paged attention and flash attention for a [wide range of architectures](https://huggingface.co/docs/text-generation-inference/main/en/supported_models).

-As an example, this integration allows to serve a 70b model on a single A100-80GB GPU!
+As an example, this integration allows to serve a 70B model on a single A100-80GB GPU!
 This is not possible using a fp16 checkpoint as it exceeds the available GPU memory.

 You can find out more about the usage of GPTQ in TGI in [the documentation](https://huggingface.co/docs/text-generation-inference/main/en/basic_tutorials/preparing_model#quantization).